Whether we are happy depends on inner harmony, not on the controls we are able to exert over the great forces of the universe.

-Unattended inner conflicts tend to fester, so the first step in resolving an inner conflict is recognising that there is one.
+Unattended inner conflicts tend to fester, so the first step in resolving them is recognising that there is one.
 Stop for a moment and look inside: do you feel that some parts of you are at loggerheads or that you are pulled in different directions?
 If so, you have an inner conflict.
 There are two major tactics to deal with it: distributive and integrative.

 Distributive tactics are mainly concerned with the outcome rather than an inner state.
 These are two such tactics:

 - Taking one side and dismissing or fighting the other.
-We often resort to this tactic, and it can be useful if there is little time to deal with the conflict or if something is demonstrably stupid, distracting or unimportant (e.g. you get very angry at work, and a part of you wants to hit your boss or get very drunk).
+This tactic may be useful if the reason for the conflict is unimportant or there is little time to deal with it; also if one side is demonstrably stupid or distractive (e.g. you get angry at work, and a part of you wants to hit your boss or get very drunk).

 - Separating the sides in the conflict: if there is no point of contact between them, a conflict may not be experienced.
 For example, as a neuroscientist, you can take a secular position in your professional life (Monday to Friday) and take a religious one in your private life (on Sundays).
 The conflict is still there, but you may not be bothered by it (at least not on the surface) as long as these domains are kept separate.

-These tactics have a place, but they don’t lead to full integration and need continual reinforcement and attention (in other words, you need a mind controller to keep in check the conflicting sides).
+These tactics have a place, but they don’t lead to full integration and need continual reinforcement and attention (in other words, you need a mind controller to keep the conflicting sides in check).

 Integrative tactics may require more effort, but they can help you reconcile opposing sides and bring peace of mind.
 They consist of:

-- Acknowledging both sides of the conflict and then negotiating, looking for common ground, a way that can be acceptable for both.
-If we take again our neuroscientist example, you can give up on the notion of soul, but still retain your belief in God.
+Acknowledging both sides of the conflict and then negotiating, looking for common ground, a way that can be acceptable for both.
+If we take again our neuroscientist example, you can give up on the notion of the soul but still retain your belief in God.

 A win-win strategy for resolving inner conflicts